-The Copyright Advisory Committee is responsible for the periodic updating of these guidelines to ensure that they continue to reflect current best practices and current federal legislation.
-Any questions or concerns about the guidelines can be directed to the Copyright Coordinator.
+The Copyright Management Committee is responsible for the periodic updating of these guidelines to ensure that they continue to reflect current best practices and current federal legislation.
+Any questions or concerns about the guidelines can be directed to the copyright coordinator.

-The University of Saskatchewan (U of S) and its faculty, staff and students are creators as well as users of copyright-protected works.
+The University of Saskatchewan (USask) and its faculty, staff and students are creators as well as users of copyright-protected works.
 As creators, we rely on the protections offered by the Copyright Act to ensure that our work is protected from improper use.
 As users, we are legally and morally obligated to respect the rights of others, just as we expect others to respect our rights.
-It is important that faculty, staff and students abide by the provisions of the Copyright Act, as well as the university policy on the Use of Materials Protected by Copyright, the Fair Dealing Guidelines and these Copyright Guidelines below.
+It is important that faculty, staff and students abide by the provisions of the Copyright Act, as well as the university policy on the Use of Materials Protected by Copyright, the Fair Dealing Guidelines and these copyright guidelines below.

 Copyright is the sole and exclusive right of a copyright owner to produce, reproduce, perform, publish, adapt, translate and telecommunicate a work and to control the circumstances in which others may do any of these things.
 Copyright owners may grant permission to others through licences or contracts.